merwinmathew33/bill-splitting-mer/README.md

 1. Create a bill and specify the amount, split type, and split value.
 1. Assign the bill to a group or an user and pay the bill.
 1. View the summary page to see debts owed by and to each group member.
+## Video Explanation
+I have created a video explaining all essential features in this application.
+Click [here](https://drive.google.com/file/d/17NNVcN71e7NvEPnHmGFrhXM4e3m-nKZz/view?usp=sharing) to view it.